Low Glycemic Index Ricotta Gnocchi | Egg-Free

 • Can I substitute the low glycemic index mix?

-In this case, it does not make sense as it is a dough dedicated to those following a special diet and a high-fiber diet.
+In this case, it is not sensible as it’s a dough dedicated to those following a special dietary regime and a fiber-rich diet.

 Author image